augustt198/skypebot/README.md

     -s, --skip                       Begin at the most recent message
 ```

-## Goal
+## Commands & Listeners
-The goal of this bot is to make a DSL for creating commands
+This SkypeBot framework provides a DSL for easily creating commands and listeners.

-Example:
 ```ruby
 command 'hello', help: 'Get a greeting' do |cmd|
   if cmd.has_flag? 'casual'